-Associate in Arts Degree (A.A.)
+Associate's of Arts Degree (A.A.)

-The Associate in Arts Degree is designed primarily for those students who plan to complete their baccalaureate degrees in areas of the arts, humanities, or the behavioral and social sciences.
-Depending upon the institution to which a student may transfer and the prospective major, the Associate in Science Degree may be more appropriate.
+The Associate's of Arts Degree is designed primarily for those students who plan to complete their baccalaureate degrees in areas of the arts, humanities, or the behavioral and social sciences.
+Depending upon the institution to which a student may transfer and the prospective major, the Associate's of Science Degree may be more appropriate.
 Students are urged to consult an academic advisor on this matter.

-A student must meet the following credit-hour requirements for the Associate in Arts Degree:
+A student must meet the following credit-hour requirements for the Associate's of Arts Degree:

-GENERAL ASSOCIATE OF ARTS DEGREE
+GENERAL ASSOCIATE'S OF ARTS DEGREE